CodebyCR/CodebyCR/README.md

 <h1 align="center"> Hi there, I'm Christoph 👋 </h1>

 - 😄 I'm a full stack Java programmer by profession.
-- ✔️ I love to code in C++, Python or Swift, but I'm interested in new syntaxes at any time.
 - 🐶 I'm a Dog dad.
+- ✔️ I love to code in C++, Python and Swift, but I'm interested in new syntaxes at any time.

 <br/>